Julia Annas: Education and career

 Annas graduated from Oxford University in 1968 with a B.A. and from Harvard University with an A.M.
 (1970) and a Ph.D.
 (1972).
-She was a Fellow and Tutor at St Hugh's College, Oxford for fifteen years before joining the faculty at the University of Arizona in 1986, where she taught until her retirement, apart for one year as a professor at Columbia University.
+She was a Fellow and Tutor at St Hugh's College, Oxford for fifteen years before joining the faculty at the University of Arizona in 1986, where she taught until her retirement, apart from one year as a professor at Columbia University.

 She specializes in the study of ancient Greek philosophy, including ethics, psychology, and epistemology.

-She was elected a Fellow of the American Academy of Arts and Sciences in 1992 and a member of the American Philosophical Society in 2013.
 She is the founder and former editor of the annual journal Oxford Studies in Ancient Philosophy.
 She is married to Hume scholar David Owen, also a professor of philosophy at the University of Arizona.

-She is a member of the Norwegian Academy of Science and Letters.
+She was elected a Fellow of the American Academy of Arts and Sciences in 1992 and a member of the American Philosophical Society in 2013.
+She is also a member of the Norwegian Academy of Science and Letters.